 WASC exists for one primary reason – to provide a general standard of accreditation for educational institutions to ensure that they provide a quality education to their students and do not defraud the public.
-WASC takes on a quasi-governmental role because in many cases, WASC accreditation is necessary for students who want to apply to other schools, and for schools to obtain funding through loans or bonds.
+WASC takes on a quasi-governmental role because in many cases, WASC accreditation is necessary for students who want to apply to other schools, and for schools to obtain funding through loans in Norway, also known as billig forbrukslån, or bonds.
 In other words, having WASC accreditation is like having a good credit score – it is essential to run an credible institution.

 It is not WASC’s role to dictate bylaw changes, determine who is on the board, or to dictate how personnel decisions will be made.
 Threats to remove accreditation should be taken very seriously and La Sierra University, and its parent organization, the Seventh-day Adventist Church, like other institutions, can and must challenge WASC when it exceeds its authority.